What we do on international level

 In September 2017 "Tierschutz macht Schule" attended the 7th International Conference on the Assessment of Animal Welfare at Farm and Group Level in Wageningen in the Netherlands.

-Inspired by our 10th anniversary, a compendium on the evolution of "Tierschutz macht Schule" is currently being prepared.
-It will be presented at EU level in 2018 and is intended as a model for a successful implementation of animal welfare education.
+Inspired by our 10th anniversary, a compendium on the evolution of "Tierschutz macht Schule" was prepared and presented at EU level in December 2018.
+This paper examines the success factors and is intended as a model for a successful implementation of animal welfare education.
 Based on the Austrian experience and expertise, similar organisations could be formed in other countries.